manoelcampos/how-to-ask-questions-the-smart-way/README.en.md

 <a name="4.8"></a>

-## Envie questões em formatos acessíveis e padrões
+## Send questions in accessible, standard formats

 If you make your question artificially hard to read, it is more likely to be passed over in favor of one that isn't.
 So:

 Send plain text mail, not HTML.
-(It's not hard to [turn off HTML](http://www.birdhouse.org/etc/evilmail.html).)
+(It's not hard to turn off HTML.)

 MIME attachments are usually OK, but only if they are real content (such as an attached source file or patch), and not merely boilerplate generated by your mail client (such as another copy of your message).